DawgyBey/incanto-ai-gift-finder/README.md

-Here’s a clean GitHub **README.md** you can paste directly.
-Structured, readable, and not pretending your project achieved world peace.

----

 # Incanto – AI Gift & Product Finder

 Incanto is an AI-powered gift and product discovery platform that helps users find relevant products quickly through intelligent recommendations and real-time e-commerce data integration.
 It reduces the usual “scroll forever until you regret life choices” experience of online shopping.